Follow us on social

 To this end, independent activist and Quincy Institute non-resident fellow Almut Rochowanski told RS about her Ukrainian friends’ experience and what they have lost during the war.

-Ukrainians “have lost so much they know they can never regain, especially if they have been replaced by occupation or because their beloved home towns have been wiped from the face of the earth.
+Ukrainians “have lost so much they know they can never regain, especially if they have been displaced by occupation or because their beloved home towns have been wiped from the face of the earth.
 They cannot pass on their heritage, their community and traditions and identity, to the next generation.
 Millions of Ukrainians are now abroad, the most agile and productive among them, unlikely to ever return to live there,” Almut Rochowanski told RS.

 “I've heard many of my Ukrainian friends speak about how they ask themselves whether this or that military gain would be worth the loss of their husband, brother, son or friend who is serving.
 Would any of us answer this question in the affirmative?,” she asked.
 “Over time, these thoughts and considerations have become more powerful and people also overcome the social desirability factor in public polls and will say what they really think.”